When I was a little girl, I had my own book series.

 Brought to you by the most ambitious six year old of her time, ‘The Princess and the Man” was a bestseller in the Daniel household.

 The riveting, four-part series detailed the fantastical and adorably nonsensical adventures of a little brown princess, who coincidentally looked a lot like me.
 The colorful stories were scribbled in marker and haphazardly stapled together to resemble the books that lined my shelves at home.

 For six-year-old me, the stories served as an outlet.
 A wish.
 A promise.
 Thus kickstarting my ongoing, lifelong love affair with creative storytelling.

 After six years of working under the guidance of innovative brands and world-class institutions, I’ve learned that authentic messaging comes from recognizing the humanity in all of our experiences.
 Everyone has a story to tell if you listen closely.

 In May of this year, I will graduate with a master’s in public relations and advertising from USC Annenberg, where I have spent the past two years creating innovative brand strategies, advertisements, and campaigns.

-If I have learned anything from my education and cultural experiences, it is that this world is filled with an infinite amount of beautiful stories and perspectives.
-Having the ability to take those perspectives and intricately weave them together to create meaningful storytelling is a unique skill — and one that I intend to spend the rest of my life perfecting.
+If I have learned anything from my journey, it’s that this world is filled with an infinite amount of beautiful stories and perspectives.
+The ability to take those perspectives and weave them together to tell stories and incite change is a unique skill — and one that I intend to spend the rest of my life perfecting.